Frequently Asked Questions

 A: Any garbage that is more than what can fit in the cart will need to be stored & added to your cart in the following week, or the material can be brought to one of the County's Waste Transfer Stations.

 Q: How much can I place in the cart?

-A: Carts can be filled to the top provided the lid can fully close.
+A: Carts can be filled to the top provided the lid can fully close (5 bag allowable limit and then some).
 There is a weight restriction of 330 pounds (150 kilograms) that is the maximum allowable weight of the cart and contents combined.